 - Are you optimizing for “near me” searches?
 These have been on the rise.

 - Should you be doing more ads, especially in the local pack?

 - Should you be looking at if and how snippets can help your business?

 Having top rankings in the local search research is important for businesses competing for local business.
 Organic search algorithms and local search algorithms are constantly changing and becoming more intertwined.
 And, organic and local search are having to increasingly fight with increased numbers of paid ads for showing up on top of the search result page.

 So, a local business focused on growth needs to master the 10 basic areas discussed in this article, which needs a systematic and consistent approach.
-You also need to remain focused on the broader goal of increasing traffic and customers, as opposed a one-dimensional focus on local search alone.
-In this regard, you need a diversified, data-driven, and open-minded strategies that are going to get your business more customers.
+You also need to remain focused on the broader goal of increasing traffic and customers, as opposed to a one-dimensional focus on local search alone.
+In this regard, you need diversified, data-driven, and open-minded strategies that are going to get your business more customers.

 - Neil Patel: How to Attract Local Customers: A Complete Guide to Local SEO